OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 3. Attempt to log in with an incorrect password 4 times.
 4. Successfully log in with the correct password, thereby showing that the lockout mechanism doesn't trigger after 4 incorrect authentication attempts.
 5. Attempt to log in with an incorrect password 5 times.
 6. Attempt to log in with the correct password.
-The application returns “Your account is locked out.”, thereby confirming that the account is locked out after 5 incorrect authentication attempts.
+The application returns "Your account is locked out.", thereby confirming that the account is locked out after 5 incorrect authentication attempts.
 7. Attempt to log in with the correct password 5 minutes later.
-The application returns “Your account is locked out.”, thereby showing that the lockout mechanism does not automatically unlock after 5 minutes.
+The application returns "Your account is locked out.", thereby showing that the lockout mechanism does not automatically unlock after 5 minutes.
 8. Attempt to log in with the correct password 10 minutes later.
-The application returns “Your account is locked out.”, thereby showing that the lockout mechanism does not automatically unlock after 10 minutes.
+The application returns "Your account is locked out.", thereby showing that the lockout mechanism does not automatically unlock after 10 minutes.
 9. Successfully log in with the correct password 15 minutes later, thereby showing that the lockout mechanism automatically unlocks after a 10 to 15 minute period.

 A CAPTCHA may hinder brute force attacks, but they can come with their own set of weaknesses, and should not replace a lockout mechanism.
 A CAPTCHA mechanism may be bypassed if implemented incorrectly.
 CAPTCHA flaws include: